cf-convention/cf-convention.github.io/Meetings/2024-Workshop.md

 All the presentations and notes for the plenary and breakout sessions will be available in this [Google Drive folder][DOC].

+The presentations from speakers in Part I are available on the [CF Metadata Conventions Zenodo repository][ZENODO].

 ----------------------------------------------------------------------------------------

 ## Agenda